iqfareez/MCTE-4362-Robotic-Hardware/Week1/ROV.md

 #### a) Electrical

 It uses electric motors to power propellers that provide thrust to move the ROV.
-The electrical power is typically supplied by a cable that is connected to a power source on the surface.
+The electrical power is typically supplied from power source on the surface or from the battery.

 <img src="https://imgur.com/GtnPTFx.png" width="50%">